RonaldAllanRivera/report-system-laravel/README.md

  - Auto-resize columns A..H.
  - File is moved to a Drive folder based on cadence parents and optional year subfolder (see env keys).
  - OAuth flow matches Rumble: if not authorized, popup prompts consent, then creation resumes automatically; includes a 120s timeout safety.

+### Create Gmail Draft (Google Binom Report)
+- Each section has a green "CREATE DRAFT" button that creates a Gmail draft for the current date range.
+- Email body (built on the frontend and sent as full HTML):
+  - Greeting: "Hello Jesse," and closing: "Thanks, Allan".
+  - Intro: "Here is the Google <Cadence> Report from <period>" with the date phrase linked to the created Google Sheet when available.
+  - Table: summary-only (per-account Account Summary rows and bottom SUMMARY); no formulas; conditional backgrounds for P/L, ROI, and ROI Last (green `#a3da9d` when > 0, red `#ff8080` when < 0); header uses `#dadada` background.
+- Backend respects a flag to use the provided full HTML body as-is (`is_full_body`) to avoid duplicate preface/footer.
+- OAuth flow matches Create Sheet and requires scope `https://www.googleapis.com/auth/gmail.compose`.
+- Subject is composed automatically as "Weekly Report dd.mm.YYYY - dd.mm.YYYY" (or Monthly accordingly).

  ## Import Formats
 - Google Data (CSV): `Account name`, `Campaign`, `Cost`